 There are a growing number of stormwater management technologies which effectively remove nitrogen from stormwater.
-Stormwater BMPs equipped with vegetation can remove nitrogen through nutrient uptake, while other BMPs create an anoxic, or oxygen free, environment for denitrifying bacteria to convert nitrogen in stormwater to inert nitrogen gas.
+Stormwater best management practices (BMPs) equipped with vegetation can remove nitrogen through nutrient uptake, while other BMPs create an anoxic, or oxygen free, environment for denitrifying bacteria to convert nitrogen in stormwater to inert nitrogen gas.
 BMPs that can effectively remove nitrogen include bioretention systems, tree box filters, sub-surface constructed wetlands and retention ponds.
-Nitrogen removal efficiencies of chosen BMPs can be found in Table 4.
+Nitrogen removal efficiencies of chosen BMPs can be found in Table 4 (page 31).